DallasNovakowski/DallasNovakowski/content/community-market-research-consulting/_index.md

 </div>

 <!-- How Socia Works -->
-# How Socia is Different in the Canadian Insights, Research, and Strategy Consulting & Contracting Sector
+# How Socia is Different in the Canadian Insights Sector

 I believe that **the data analytics, market research, and business intelligence industries are poised for disruption**.
 Just like a move in the science world towards barrier-free access to data and methods makes knowledge accessible, we make our research processes more transparent so you can learn, adapt, and own your insights.